SteamRep FAQ

 SteamRep's scope is limited to trades that involve the Steam economy and Steam trading ONLY.
 We do not handle scams for other game economies nor do we handle scams regarding outside businesses or agencies.
 These should be handled with the appropriate authorities.

-3) Scams involving Tangible/Physical Goods
+3) Fraud involving Tangible/Physical Goods

 Refer above, it is outside SteamRep's ability to effectively investigate and to determine the legitimacy of such trades.

-For Scammer Appeals, what are the rules?
+For Banned Appeals, what are the rules?

 The rules are as follows: